 Next, to survival, the human brain at its most fundamental level is designed to reduce pain and increase pleasure.
 Often times this understanding about the pleasure over pain principle is misinterpreted for the belief that our sole purpose in life is to be happy.
 Actually, our sole purpose in life according to nature is to survive and reproduce.
 At its most basic instinct the brain associates pleasure with increased survival.
+Because of this, some beliefs can be addictive.

 This is why people who are experiencing serious issues tend to be prone to addiction, such as food, alcohol, drugs, sex, and beliefs.